 Levi McLaughlin, an associate professor of religious studies at NC State who specializes in Japanese religions, has published an important new book on one of the most influential religious movements in modern Japan.
 He has also accepted an invitation to take up a distinguished visiting position in Japanese Studies for the 2019/20 academic year.

-These achievements extend a streak of successes beginning in Spring 2018, when McLaughlin was selected for the Outstanding Junior Faculty Award in the Humanities from the College of Humanities and Social Sciences Humanities in recognition of his outstanding scholarship, teaching and service.
+These achievements extend a streak of successes beginning in Spring 2018, when McLaughlin was selected for the Outstanding Junior Faculty Award in the Humanities from the College of Humanities and Social Sciences in recognition of his outstanding scholarship, teaching and service.
 During the same semester, he was also approved for promotion to associate professor and awarded a Luce/ACLS Fellowship in Religion, Journalism and International Affairs to support his research on religious influences on Japanese politics and policymaking during the 2018/19 academic year.
-McLaughlin is now pursuing this project, which involves intensive embedded research in Japan, while on scholarly reassignment from NC State.
+This project involved intensive embedded research in Japan while McLaughlin was on scholarly reassignment from NC State.

 Soka Gakkai is the largest collective of active religious participants in Japan today.
 It claims more than eight million Japanese households plus almost two million members in 192 other countries and territories.
 It is best known for its affiliated political party, Komeito (the Clean Government Party), which comprises part of the ruling coalition in Japan’s National Diet, and it exerts considerable influence in education, media, finance and other key areas.